Keshvadi/HTTPS-Certificate-Ecosystem-IPv4-Analysis/README.md

 ## Contact Information

-For any inquiries or collaborations related to this project, please contact [your-name@your-institution.edu](mailto:
+For any inquiries or collaborations related to this project, please contact [skeshvadi@tru.ca](mailto:skeshvadi@tru.ca)